 Ethanol production is concentrated in the Midwest where most of the corn used in ethanol production is grown, but many of the major markets for ethanol are on the East Coast, California and Texas.

-More than 99.999% of hazardous materials reach their destination without release from an incident.
-Because of the freight rail industry’s stellar safety record, the government requires railroads to carry ethanol.
+More than 99.99% of hazardous materials reach their destination without release from an incident.
+Because of the freight rail industry’s strong safety record, the government requires railroads to carry ethanol.
 Railroads have worked diligently with federal regulators to strengthen standards for tank cars carrying this material.